Vacant0mens/python-radonarr/README.md

 Asynchronous Python client for Sonarr and Radarr API's.

-This project was derived from [ctalkington/python-sonarr](https://github.com/ctalkington/python-sonarr) (available via pypi/pip)
+This project was derived from [ctalkington/python-sonarr](https://github.com/ctalkington/python-sonarr) (available via pypi/pip), and my own [python-radarr](https://github.com/Vacant0mens/python-radarr)

 Since Sonarr and Radarr were created from the same roots, it's not hard to have them together.